timescale/docs/timescaledb/getting-started/create-hypertable.md

 for faster queries.

 A **hypertable** is an abstraction layer over chunks that hold the time-series data.
-Hypertables allow you to query and access data from all the chunks within the hypertable.
+Hypertables enable you to query and access data from all the chunks within the hypertable.
 You get all the benefits of automatic chunking for time-series data, alongside the simplicity of working with what looks like a standard, single PostgreSQL table.